-Electri city Repair Category 1 Notes The electrical system appears of a modern standard pattern.
-No recent testing was noted.
+Repair Category 1 Notes Electrical system appears of modern standard pattern and we understand electrical test certification can available as appropriate.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

+Gas

+Repair Category 1

+Notes No significant defects noted.

-Gas Repair Category 2 Notes The gas installation appears of an older pattern.
-Weathering was noted to fitments and pipework.
-Routine checks should be made as appropriate.
-We assume the gas installation has been installed in line with relevant standards.
+We assume the gas installation has been installed in line with relevant standards of suppliers.

 Water, plumbing and bathroom fittings

 Repair Category 1

-Notes No significant defects were noted.
+Notes No significant defects noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes The boiler system appears of a standard pattern.
-We assume service records can be made available for the boiler system as appropriate.
-No access could be gained to the hot water cylinder at the time of inspection.
+Heating and hot water

+Repair Category 1 Notes We assume service records can be made available for boiler system as appropriate.
+We understand the balance of manufacturers warranty can be made available.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.